sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 The hud must be set from the CMS menu of the OSD or from the CLI in the Configurator.

 **Important!
 The Hud is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.
 So make sure you have the crosshair enabled and displayed in the OSD tab of the Configurator.
-It is not recommended to have any of the map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen**
+It is not recommended to have any of the map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen.**

 In order for the hud to display in "3D" where the POI is, it needs to know few things about your FPV camera :